-(1) 1 Official SRXP Events:
+(1) 1Official SRXP Events:

 All events that are hosted under the Sprint league title, the Endurance league title, and all related practice race events as well as qualification servers.

-- 2 An event includes all sessions from the launch to shutdown of the event server. - (2) Official Replay:
+2 An event includes all sessions from the launch to shutdown of the event server.

+- (2) Official Replay:

-The replay uploaded in the official SRXP replay directory by either the race directors or another person in accordance with a race director.
+The replay uploaded in the official SRXP replay directory by either the race directors or another person at the request of a race director.

-(3) Impeding:

-Causing a collision or forcing another car to take avoiding action.

-(4) (Racing) Line:

-The specific way of negotiating a sequence of or a singular corner.1)
+- (3) Corner (or Turn): Any part of the track that requires significant steering input to clear. - (4) (Racing) Line: The specific way of negotiating a sequence of or a singular corner.